 5. Perito Moreno Glacier – Argentina

 Argentina’s Los Glaciares National Park is home to one of Patagonia’s greatest marvels: the Perito Moreno Glacier.
 The park draws thousands of visitors each year, who come to admire the glacier’s immense size and, if they’re lucky, watch as enormous shards of ice rupture and fall into Argentino Lake below.
-Adventurous visitors can trek right across the glacier’s icy landscape, passing bright blue glacier pools and fissures along the way.
+Adventurous visitors can trek across the glacier’s icy landscape, passing bright blue pools and fissures along the way.

 6. Ngorongoro Crater – Tanzania

 The Ngorongoro Crater is as spectacular as it is vast.
-This 8,000 square kilometre conservation area in Tanzania is a place where the animal kingdom’s grand theatre of life and death is played out in all its glory.
-You can easily spot herds of elephants and zebras tracking across the plains, as well as lions lazing about in the sun after a successful night’s hunt.
+This 8,000 square kilometre conservation area in Tanzania is where the animal kingdom’s grand theatre of life – and death – is played out in all its glory.
+You can easily spot herds of elephants and zebras tracking across the plains, as well as lions lazing about in the sun after a successful hunt.
 It’s one of the last untouched frontiers of wilderness in the world and, despite the fringes of tourism outside the park, also one of the few places where humans are no longer at the top of the food chain.

 7. Kata Tjuta (The Olgas) – Australia

 Everyone knows about Australia’s famous big red rock, but head slightly west and you’ll find 36 spectacular boulders standing together, hunched over like slumbering red giants.
 This ochre landmark, known as Kata Tjuta, is taller than Uluru and over double its circumference.
 Pull on some hiking boots and tackle the looped Valley of the Winds trail, which takes visitors through the site’s many gorges and valleys and offers spectacular views of the domed rocks.